skywoodsz/qm_control/README.md

 - [ ] Solve the singularity problem.
 - [ ] Add the foot trajectory planning.
-- [ ] Merge the branch feature-real to main.
+- [ ] Merge the branch feature-real to the main.